richardvenneman/appsignal-docs/source/ruby/command-line/index.html.md

 Read more about the [appsignal install][cli-install] command line tool.

+## Diagnose

+A self diagnostic tool for the AppSignal for Ruby gem.
+This tool can be used to debug your AppSignal installation and is one of the first thing our support team asks for when there's an issue.

+Read more about the [appsignal diagnose][cli-diagnose] command line tool.

 ## Notify of deploy

 A command line tool to send a "Deploy Marker" for an application to AppSignal.

 Read more about the [appsignal notify_of_deploy][cli-notify_of_deploy] command line tool.

-## Diagnose

-A self diagnostic tool for the AppSignal Ruby gem.
-This tool can be used to debug your AppSignal installation and is one of the first thing our support team asks for when there's an issue.

-Read more about the [appsignal diagnose][cli-diagnose] command line tool.

 ## Demo